 TSA rules make it tough for fliers to travel with carry-on luggage because your full-size shampoo might be taken away.

-Whether you’re filling a Christmas stocking or loading up an Easter basket, remember Target’s seasonal candy section.
-You’ll find exclusive flavors that aren’t sold anywhere else.
+Whether you’re filling a Christmas stocking or stocking up on Halloween candy, in Target’s seasonal candy section you’ll find exclusive flavors that aren’t sold anywhere else.

 Prefer to do your own holiday baking?
 The seasonal sprinkles, molded cake pans and colorful cupcake wrappers rival those sold at craft and cake stores.